thomphil/django-golang-react-postgres-redis/README.md

 - **infra.postgres** – PostgreSQL database

 The Django backend lives in `service/api` and is built with a multi-stage `Dockerfile`.
-Run `django-admin startproject myproject .` inside that folder once before the first build to generate the project skeleton.
+Run `django-admin startproject api .` inside that folder once before the first build to generate the project skeleton.

 A `docker-compose.yml` file is provided with placeholders for these services.
 Each service connects to a shared network named `app-network` and exposes its development port.